 1.)
 Pick the Right Office Location

-Whether you’re creating an office space in your home or at work, you’ll need to consider location.
+Whether you’re creating a home office or workspace in a city building, you’ll need to consider your office environment.
 Due to the increase of freelancers and self-employed workers in recent years, setting up an office from home is becoming much more popular.
 But if you’re planning on creating a work space in your house, then you need to think carefully about where it’s going to go.
 You’ll want to avoid setting up an office area in your bedroom since you’ll want to unwind and relax once you’ve put your work away for the evening.
-It’s important to separate your work life from your home life.
+It is critical to separate your work life from your home life.

-Make sure you don’t pick a room in a hallway that gets a lot of foot traffic.
+Take care not to select a room in a hallway that experiences a lot of foot traffic.
 If family members are always walking past your office, the constant distractions will interrupt your workflow and break your concentration.
 Many professionals build a garden room or outbuilding for their office so that they can use as much space as they need without interfering in family life.
 Having a separate space for your office also gives you the chance to get more creative with diploma wall ideas since you have a blank slate to work with.

-If you’re working for a company or renting space in a commercial building and have some say in where you’ll be located, you should consider office space best suited to your needs.
+If you’re working for a company or renting a small space in a commercial building and have some say in where you’ll be located, pay attention to the surroundings.
 For example, if you’ll be meeting with clients in your office on a regular basis, then you may want to avoid the space that’s right next to a busy public restroom or loud cafeteria.